PowerShift Publications 2018-2011

 Regulatory cooperation: big business’ wishes come true in TTIP and CETA

 This publication describes how large companies could gain disproportionate influence through the TTIP and CETA trade agreements.
-In particular, the chapters on investment and regulatory cooperation in these agreements are highlighted as problematic, as they could enable corporations to sue states and help shape standards and regulations behind closed doors.
+In particular, the chapters on investment and regulatory cooperation in these agreements are highlighted as problematic, as they could allow corporations to sue states and help shape standards and regulations behind closed doors.

 Industry 4.0 and e-mobility: How future technologies create new raw material requirements